SL-1: Events after the power excursion

 Heat sensors above the reactor set off an alarm at the NRTS security facility at 9:01 pm MST, the time of the accident.
 False alarms had occurred in the morning and afternoon that same day.
-The response team of six firemen (Ken Dearden Asst Chief, Mel Hess Lt., Bob Archer, Carl Johnson, Egon Lamprecht, Gerald Stuart, & Vern Conlon) arrived nine minutes later, expecting another false alarm.
+The response team of six firemen (Ken Dearden, assistant chief; Mel Hess, lieutenant; Bob Archer; Carl Johnson; Egon Lamprecht; Gerald Stuart; Vern Conlon) arrived nine minutes later, expecting another false alarm.
 They noticed nothing unusual at first, with only a little steam rising from the building, normal for the cold 6 F night.
 The firefighters, unable to hail anyone inside the SL-1 facility, had a security guard open the gate for them.
 They donned their Scott Air-Paks, and arrived at the Support Facilities Building to investigate.

 The building appeared normal, but was unoccupied.
 Three mugs of warm coffee were in the break room and three jackets were hanging nearby.
 They entered the reactor control room and noticed a radiation warning light.
 Their handheld radiation detector jumped sharply above its maximum range as they were climbing the stairs to SL-1's reactor operating floor level.
 This prompted a retreat for a second radiation detector.
 The second radiation detector also maxed out at its 200 röntgens per hour (R/hr) scale as they ascended again.
 They peered into the reactor room before withdrawing.

 At 9:17 pm, a health physicist arrived; he and Assistant Chief Moshberger, both wearing air tanks and masks with positive pressure in the mask to force out any potential contaminants, approached the reactor building stairs.
 Their detectors read 25 röntgens per hour (R/hr) as they started up the stairs, and they withdrew.
 Finding a higher-scale ion chamber detector, the pair reached the top of the stairs to look inside the reactor room for the three missing men.
 Their Jordan Radector AG-500 meter pegged at 500 R/hr on the way up.
-They saw a dim, humid, wet, operating floor strewn with rocks and steel punchings, twisted metal, and debris scattered.
+They saw a dim, wet operating floor strewn with rocks and steel punchings, twisted metal, and debris scattered.